Welcome to Wealth of Ideas

-Essays about history, literature, science, culture — and a better way of life
+The newsletter about environmental history, literature, science, technology, public philosophy — and a better way of life.

 Across a few weeks in mid-March 2020, American life was remade, whether temporarily or permanently no one can say for sure.
 To stem the spread of the Covid-19 virus, states and cities closed schools and non-essential businesses, ordering more than 280 million Americans to shelter at home.
 With much of the economy coming to a sudden halt, the U.S. jobless rate quickly climbed to its highest level since the Great Depression.

 During the lockdown, I briefly went into a war-like mobilization mode, urgently thinking of ways that as an academic I could shift my research activities to contribute to a solution.

 But I quickly ran up against the barriers of reality.
 Sheltering at home with my wife and our six-year old son, I found myself paralyzed by the radical uncertainty of the moment.

 My situation was in sharp contrast to the heroes serving on the frontlines of the pandemic crisis who each faced a far greater risk of infection.
 My job was also secure, unlike the tens of millions who were soon out of work.
 And yet by noon on most days, my brain was completely scattered.